As if any of us need an excuse to eat crepes but in case you do… the French have a celebration for that! Chandeleur.

 - 2 Eggs

-- Blend together and let rest for 1 hour in the fridge.
+Blend together and let rest 1 hour in the fridge

-- Put a ladle of batter into the centre of the pan and moving quickly lift the pan and roll around to cover the entire surface thin and evenly
+Put a ladle of batter in the centre of the pan and moving quickly lift the pan and roll around to cover the entire surface with a thin, even layer